-The Global MBA provides you with a unique mix of academic courses, professional contacts and personal development experiences.
+The global MBA degree, provided at the Wichita campus and online, provides you with a unique mix of academic courses, professional contacts and personal development experiences.
 It also helps to develop your expertise in international business practices and enhance competency in decision-making and cross-cultural communication and negotiations.
 The program is committed to teaching major competencies in leadership, ethics and complex business skills required for gaining a sustainable competitive advantage in a global business environment.
-The Global MBA is a case study-based program that lays the foundation for the business residency abroad.
+The global MBA is a case study-based program that lays the foundation for the business residency abroad.

-Global MBA requires 16 (sixteen) credit hours of core courses:
+Global MBA requires 16 credit hours of core courses:

 - Global Business